February Update of Adobe XD

 For all you Mac users out there, don’t worry, we haven’t forgotten about you!
 We’re working on some productivity features that are taking a little longer to bake.
 In the meantime, check out this blog post with some of our top productivity tips and tricks!

 We have a lot planned, and we’re looking forward to our next monthly release.

 Like I mentioned earlier, we love hearing from you, our customer!
-Stop by UserVoice to upvote your favorite features or leave your idea, visit our forums, or talk to us via Twitter or Facebook.
+Stop by UserVoice to upvote your favourite features or leave your idea, visit our forums, or talk to us via Twitter or Facebook.
 And if you’re so inclined, share your prototype with the world and tag it with #MadeWithAdobeXD!
 Seeing your creations gives us an incredible amount of joy, fuels our passion for crafting a great product, and makes our work on the product so much more meaningful.

-Also, follow us on Twitter and on Facebook to find out where the team is visiting for your opportunity to give in-person feedback.
+Also, follow us on Twitter and on Facebook to find out where the team is headed for your opportunity to give in-person feedback.
 We’re visiting London and Berlin this week, and will be in other cities throughout the year.
 We hope to see you soon!